kpunith8/Links-and-Tutorials/Web Development/JS-Tutorials.md

 display(cat); // returns undefined, it has no prototype, it has __proto__ property, accessed using object.__proto__
 ```

-A Function prototype: is an object `instance` that will become the prototype for all objects created using this function as a constructor.
+`Function prototype` is an object `instance` that will become the prototype for all
+objects created using this function as a constructor.

-An Object's prototype: is the object instance from which the object is inherited.
+`An Object's prototype` is the object instance from which the object is inherited.
 ```js
 function Cat(name, color) {
 	this.name = name;